National Child Passenger Safety Week is Sept. 20-26

 - Car crashes are a leading cause of death for children ages 1-13

-- 37% of children killed in car crashes are unrestrained
+- 37 percent of children killed in car crashes are unrestrained

-- 59% of car seats are used incorrectly
+- 59 percent of car seats are used incorrectly

-“Even parents with the best intentions may unknowingly endanger their children by putting them in the wrong seat or not securing them properly,” said Molly Hart, spokesperson for AAA – The Auto Club Group.
+“Even parents with the best intentions may unknowingly endanger their children by putting them in the wrong seat or not securing them properly,” said Gene LaDoucer, director of public affairs, AAA – The Auto Club Group.
 “Since safety recommendations can vary based on your child’s age and size, AAA urges parents to take a moment to ensure their child is setup for a safe ride.”

 If you’re not sure when to move your child to the next type of car seat, look to these stages: